mlegenhausen/grunt-ng-constant/README.md

 ## FAQ

 #### How can I change the quote style?
-You can create your own template that escapes all `"`, but this is not a generell solution.
+You can create your own template that escapes all `"`, but this is not a general solution.
 Currently there is no easy way to change this.
 If you know a converter that can print out pure javascript instead of JSON, please tell me.

 #### How can I create multiple modules?
-Create for each module an own target and set the `dest`, `name` and `constants` parameter for each one.
+Create a custom target for each module and set the `dest`, `name` and `constants` parameter for each one.

 #### How can I create a CoffeeScript version of the module
 Till v0.5.0 this was supported natively by the plugin.
 Now you have to use the [grunt-js2coffee](https://github.com/jonschlinkert/grunt-js2coffee) plugin.